wolfmanjm/kivy-smoothie-host/README.md

     camera_realm = REALM
     camera_user = user
     camera_password = password
+    camera_singleshot = 0

 replacing the REALM with the realm specified in the error log, and the user and password that the camera needs.
+If the camera only supplies one snapshot per request then set the ```camera_singleshot = 1```.

 If you are using the supplied image and want the streamer to auto start then..